karlbalagtey/typed-css-interfaces/README.md

 The `[name:string]: string` is the important part - it defines an index signature that allows Typescript to validate dynamically declared styles.

+## Invalid and Reserved Names
+These are now quoted and added to the interface block, rather than ignored.
+For example, `.MyClass--Modifier` will be added as `'.MyClass--Modifier'`

 ## CLI

 ```sh